This post contains affiliate links. For more information, see our disclosures here.

 From what I gather, it’s probably a combination of factors (family history, gender, other autoimmune disorders, and age) which are all indicators of your likelihood of developing Hashimoto’s.
 My naturopath explained it this way.
 I have all the factors working against me: I’m a woman with a family history of thyroid disease, I’m middle aged, and I have other autoimmune issues.
 Those essentially are a loaded gun.
 But I still needed a trigger.

 I will discuss my trigger, what tests finally found it, and the what my naturopath recommended in future articles.
+You can find all the articles in this series here.

 In the meantime, if you have hashimoto’s, leave a comment below and share what your symptoms were.